Fray Bentos (food brand)

-The Fray Bentos food brand is associated with tinned processed meat products, originally corned beef and, latterly, meat pies.
+Fray Bentos is a food brand associated with tinned processed meat products, originally corned beef and later meat pies.
 The brand has been sold in the United Kingdom, other European countries, and Australia.
-Created in the second half of the 19th century, the name is derived from the port of Fray Bentos in Uruguay where the products were originally processed and packaged until the 1960s.
-The brand is now owned in the UK by Baxters, which manufactures the product range in Scotland.
-Additionally, the Campbell Soup Company manufactures and sells Fray Bentos branded steak and kidney pies in Australia.
+Created in the second half of the 19th century, the name is derived from the port of Fray Bentos in Uruguay where all of the company's products were processed and packaged until the 1960s.
+The brand in the UK is now owned by Baxters, which manufactures the product range in Scotland.
+The Campbell Soup Company manufactures and sells Fray Bentos branded steak and kidney pies in Australia.

 Current position

 The Fray Bentos brand is known for the manufacture and sale in the United Kingdom of a range of tinned meat pies such as steak and kidney and minced beef and onion.
 Since 2011, the brand in the UK has been owned by Baxters, who manufacture Fray Bentos products at their site at Fochabers in Scotland.
 In addition to meat pies, the range includes tinned meat puddings and tinned meatballs as well as microwaveable meat-based pasta and rice dishes.

 The sales of Fray Bentos products, once a staple in the UK and some European countries, have declined in recent decades and, in 2011, it was reported that sales had been flat at around £30 million per year for the previous ten years.
 Tinned meat products, including Fray Bentos, now have a down-market image.
 According to the Financial Times, Fray Bentos products "may engender sneers" but they also have a "cult following" in the UK.
 Baxters describes Fray Bentos as "an iconic British brand".

 Campbell's Soup Company manufactures and sells steak and kidney pies in Australia under the Fray Bentos brand name.